 But Ajit would not listen, and Rita gave in.
 They had breakfast after half an hour and Ajit and Rita got into their cars and drove off to their office and studio respectively.

 He would hide her make-up kit.
 And when they went to office parties, he would humiliate her in front of his friends.
 Once he barged into her studio and tore up a couple of music books.
 She thought about leaving him quite often.
 But something stopped her.
 She had known him for nearly three years and his abrupt change in character was very recent.
 Rita was very modern in her outlook and had never believed in the paranormal.
 But she began to wonder about the possibility of a paranormal explanation for Ajit’s behaviour.
-It suddenly occurred to her that Ajit’s behaviour had changed only after the day he mentioned seeing a Black Rose in the garden and was pricked by a thorn.

 She decided to visit the head priest in the Adyar church and explain the matter to him and ask for his advice.
 But she wanted to do that without telling Ajit.
 The next Monday she told the music director of her studio that she will not be available for the next two weeks.
 She wanted to solve this problem before she resumed work.
 She then proceeded to the Adyar church and parked her car outside.